 Even more disconcerting, most restaurants in the U.S. (even Spanish ones) don’t bother to include sherries on their wine list.
 I hope this will change in the near future – because in my book, sherry is one of the most downright delicious and intriguing wines there is.

 Sherry is produced only in Jerez, in southwestern Spain, around the towns of Sanlúcar de Barrameda, Jerez de la Frontera and Puerto de Santa Maria.
 Founded by the Phoenicians in 1100 BC, Jerez is one of the oldest wine-producing regions in Spain.
-Which means it’s endured a tumultuous history of wars and invasions, punctuated by countless economic cycles of boom and collapse.
+It’s endured a tumultuous history of wars and invasions, punctuated by countless economic cycles of boom and collapse.
 Considering all this, it’s remarkable that the elaborate process of making sherry has survived so many centuries.

 There are many styles of sherries – from thick and sweet to bone-dry – but today it’s dry sherries that I want you to experience.
 These wines, called Finos (or Manzanillas, if they’re produced near the town of Sanlúcar de Barrameda), are as dry as a wine can get.
 But they’re also exquisitely complex and offer nothing short of a revelatory tasting experience.

 The resilient and versatile Palomino is the grape of choice for making sherry.
 Once the grapes are pressed, the free-run juice is fermented just like any other white wine.
 But after fermentation has taken place, the wine selected for Fino is fortified to an alcoholic strength of about 15%, just enough to encourage the growth of a native yeast called flor (at higher levels of alcohol, the precious flor would simply perish).